sio2Graphs/Pareto-Releases/README.md

 ## v7.9.4.6 Certified
 ###### published 02/2023
 #### 3 Major Changes
-Add rectangular box behind bars, a bar and a statement to highlight the 80%, add driver highlights for the 20%<br/>
+Add rectangular box behind bars, a bar and a statement to highlight the 80%, add driver highlights for the 20%<br />
 Added scrolling<br/>
 Added Repeating Gradients<br/>
 #### 3 Minor Improvements
-Added Transparency property, used PBI included sort options for forced sort, improved tooltips to display text<br/>
+Added Transparency property, used PBI included sort options for forced sort, improved tooltips to display text<br />
-Added Click, Mouse Hover In and Out to Values to compensate for almost no data context menu<br/>
+Added Click, Mouse Hover In and Out to Values to compensate for almost no data context menu<br />
-Bar Coloring default changed to “Each” from one solid color<br/>
+Bar Coloring default changed to “Each” from one solid color<br />

-0 Maintenance Adjustments
+#### 0 Maintenance Adjustments
 #### 2 Bug Fixes
-Make the spine thinner on Category X to show almost no data<br/>
+Make the spine thinner on Category X to show almost no data<br />
 Right Axis running off viewable page<br/>

-**4 Rejection Fixes**
 ###### Pareto by sio2Graphs 7.9.0.6
 * Had to add more testing instructions
 ###### Pareto by sio2Graphs 7.9.1.6